ISSUE 4

 III.
 NATIONAL FLOOD PLAIN MANAGEMENT POLICY: GILBERT’S CONTRIBUTION

-Gilbert received many honors in his life but Robert writes that three awarded in 2000 best represent the scope of his work: the National Medal of Science, the U.S. National Academy of Science outstanding citizen-scientist Public Welfare Medal, and the international Water Resources Association Millennium Award.
+Gilbert received many honors in his life, but Hinshaw writes that three awards in 2000 best represent the scope of his work: the National Medal of Science, the U.S. National Academy of Science’s outstanding citizen-scientist Public Welfare Medal, and the International Water Resources Association Millennium Award.

 The following descriptions are taken from the citations accompanying his many awards.